Bring Them Down

 Bring Them Down is a 2024 thriller film written and directed by Christopher Andrews (in his feature directorial debut), starring Christopher Abbott, Barry Keoghan, Nora-Jane Noone, Paul Ready, Aaron Heffernan, Conor McNeill, Susan Lynch, and Colm Meaney.

 The film premiered at the Toronto International Film Festival on 8 September 2024.
 Its UK premiere was at the London Film Festival.
-It was released in theaters worldwide on 7 February 2025, by Mubi.
+It was released in theatres worldwide on 7 February 2025, by Mubi.

 Plot

-Michael is a shepherd who lives with his wheelchair-bound father Ray in rural Ireland.
+Michael is a shepherd who lives with his father Ray in rural Ireland.
 Years prior, Michael caused a car accident in response to his mother telling him she was leaving the family.
 The crash killed her and heavily wounded his girlfriend, Caroline.
-In present day, Caroline is married to Michael's neighbour and fellow shepherd Gary.
+In the present day, Caroline is married to Michael's neighbour and fellow shepherd Gary.
 The family is experiencing financial trouble and after a storm destroys a bridge that links their house to the main road, Gary and Caroline argue about his debt and inability to pay for the repairs.
 Their son Jack steals two of Michael’s rams to resell to help with his father's finances.
 Jack lies to Michael and Gary, claiming that he had found the two rams dead on their property and that he had no choice but to dispose of them.
 Michael later finds his rams for sale at the local livestock market and confronts Gary in a rage, who coldly refuses to return them.
 Driving home, Gary and Jack angrily chase and taunt Michael, but swerve into a tree, totalling their truck.
 Michael comes to their rescue and brings them home, only for an ungrateful Gary to threaten Michael and keep his livestock.
 At home, Gary and Jack argue about the stolen rams and Gary orders Jack to kill them.
 Jack does not and leaves with his cousin Lee instead.
 Michael keeps the encounter a secret from his father.